blackbaud/sky-api-docs/README.md

 # SKY API documentation

-SKY API provides customers and partners access to open, industry-standard REST APIs that they can use to extend the functionality of Blackbaud solutions.
-You can view the live documentation on the [SKY API website](https://developer.sky.blackbaud.com/).
+Blackbaud's SKY API provides customers, partners, and developers access to open, industry-standard REST APIs that they can use to integrate with and extend the functionality of Blackbaud solutions.
+You can view the live documentation on the [SKY API developer portal](https://developer.sky.blackbaud.com/).

 ## Contributing